Some links in this post may be affiliate links

 Regularly clean the leaves by splashing a lot of water from a strong jet to get rid of dust and also reduce pest infestations.

-Polyscias fruticosa (Ming Aralia) is best propagated at the beginning of the growing season (spring) by air layering or from stem-tip cuttings which can be rooted either in soil or in water.
+Ming Aralia is best propagated at the beginning of the growing season (spring to early summer), by air layering or from stem-tip cuttings which can be rooted either in soil or in water.
 Propagating the plant at this time hastens establishment as it is in the active growth phase.
+Learn how to propagate Polyscias fruticosa (Ming Aralia).

-Ming Aralia (Polyscias fruticosa) growing problems include leaf drop, leaf spots, plant dying, wilting (drooping), yellowing, pests and diseases among others.
+Ming Aralia problems are yellowing leaves, dropping leaves, pests among others.
 Keep reading for more on these problems and how to fix them.

 Yes, Ming Aralia can adapt to low-light conditions, but it thrives best in bright indirect light.